 Harvest.
-To take, kill, trap, gather, catch or in any manner reduce any hard-shell clam, soft-shell clam or oyster to personal possession or attempt to engage in this conduct.
+To take, kill, trap, gather, catch or in any manner reduce any oyster to personal possession or attempt to engage in this conduct.

-Harvest area/bottom (also referred to as public fishery area/bottom).
+Harvest area/bottom (also referred to as public fishery area, oyster harvest area, or bottom).
 A general term, not a formal designation, referring to an area where public harvest is allowed.